How Many People Use YouTube in 2026? (Users & Demographics)

 • The 25 to 34 years age group makes up the largest share of YouTube users at 21.7%.

-• YouTube Premium has reached 100 million subscribers!
+• YouTube Premium has reached 125 million subscribers (including trials)!

 How Many People Use YouTube?